Sabryr/hpc-intro/_episodes/12-cluster.md

 > for your laptop.
 How much more powerful is the login node of the cluster compared to your laptop?
 {: .challenge}

+## Using the login node is not using the cluster

+As a final word on this lesson, the admin tells Lola that she should never execute long running processes or applications on `{{ site.login_host }}`.
+This is a server that is used by many users of `{{ site.cluster_name }}`.
+If Lola starts a lot of long running processes, other users may start seeing their commands taking longer to complete.
+To actually to do science and complete the tasks Lola is meant to complete, a software called __the scheduler__ has to be used.

 ## The login node and the worker/compute nodes

 {% include figure.html url="" max-width="50%" file="/fig/login_node.svg"
  alt="Connect to cluster" caption="" %}

+At this point admin try to emphasize the difference between the login nodes and the worker nodes (also known  as compute nodes) .
+When Lola reached the cluster using ssh, she landed on a login node, which act as an entrance point to the cluster.
+Login nodes are used for light weight tasks such as managing user login, copy files to the cluster , copy files from the cluster, install software, submit and monitor jobs etc. We never perform analysis on the login node.
+If we do the login nodes will choke and other users may not be login or copy files.
+The analysis are performed on compute nodes and that process we will learn later in the lessons.
+This is a main difference between executing your program on a remote server and using a cluster to run the program.
+Lola being a good citizen, acknowledges the  importance of using shared resources in a way that will not hinder the other users.

 ## Transferring Data